maximtrp/scikit-posthocs/README.rst

 - Multiple comparisons parametric and nonparametric tests:

   - Conover, Dunn, and Nemenyi tests for use with Kruskal-Wallis test.
-  - Conover, Nemenyi, and Siegel tests for use with Friedman test.
+  - Conover, Nemenyi, Siegel, and Miller tests for use with Friedman test.
   - Quade, van Waerden, and Durbin tests.
   - Student, Mann-Whitney, Wilcoxon, and TukeyHSD tests.
   - Anderson-Darling test.